Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 • Estimated budget

 Our Ag Lenders are proud to support the family farms and ranches throughout Missouri and Iowa.
 We take the time to explore all our agricultural lending products with you and work to find the best solution for your business.
-Stop into your nearest branch or call us toll free at 1-877-BTC-BANK so our team can provide your business with agricultural banking solutions.
-We’re committed to your farm’s success because at BTC Bank we’re Community Minded...Just Like You.
+Stop into your nearest branch or contact us today so our team can provide your business with agricultural banking solutions.

 Tractor Icon